General Dynamics F-16 Fighting Falcon variants: F-16C/D Block 25

 The Block 25 F-16C first flew in June 1984 and entered USAF service in September.
 The aircraft version is fitted with the Westinghouse AN/APG-68 radar and has improved precision night-attack capability.

 Block 25 introduced a very substantial improvement in cockpit avionics, including improved fire-control and stores management computers, an Up-Front Controls (UFC) integrated data control panel, data-transfer equipment, multifunction displays, radar altimeter, and many other changes.
 Block 25s were first delivered with the Pratt & Whitney F100-PW-200 engine and later upgraded to the Pratt & Whitney F100-PW-220E.

 With 209 Block 25 C-models and 35 D-models delivered, today the USAF's Air National Guard and Air Education and Training Command are the only remaining users of this variant.

 One F-16C, nicknamed the "Lethal Lady", had flown over 7,000 hours by April 2008.
+The 209 F-16C blocks and 35 F-16D blocks that were manufactured were also deployed to the front lines.